noderod/greyfish/README.md

 	cd greyfish
 	# Change the Greyfish key (recommended)
 	vi docker-compose.yml
-	# Change the influxdb log credentials
+	# Change the influxdb log credentials and the URL/IP
 	vi credentials.yml
 	docker-compose up -d

+	docker exec -it $influxdb_container bash
+	influxdb /init-influxdb.sh
 ```

 To activate or switch off the APIs, enter the docker container and do: